 Students will follow the OCR GCSE Computer Science specification.

-This is a rigorous and challenging qualification that aims to give students a thorough understanding of computational principles.
-Students will have the opportunity to build their own applications (including those for mobile/tablet) and develop a greater awareness of the rapidly changing computing field.
-Content covered is wide spread and includes: software development, cyber security and computer structure.
+This is a rigorous and challenging qualification that aims to give students a thorough understanding of computational thinking and algorithms.
+Students will have the opportunity to build their own programs to help solve problems of given tasks and develop a greater awareness of the rapidly changing computing field.
+Content covered is widespread and includes software development, cyber security, and systems architecture.

 This is a high intensity, mathematically and logic driven course that requires a tolerant aptitude and a methodical approach to solving problems.
 Students must be willing to invest their time outside of school hours in order to develop their generic I.T based skills.